lzapffe/ds_labs/lab-02.md

 ![](lab-02_files/figure-gfm/plastic-waste-violin-1.png)<!-- -->

-It is a lot easier to see the distributions with the violing plots than the box plots.
-With the box plots you have to interpret where the median is relative to the interquartiles, while for the violin plots, it is very easy to see whether there is more data for lower or higher values just by looking at the shape of it.
+It is a lot easier to see the distributions of the data with the violin plots than the box plots.
+With the box plots you have to interpret where the median is relative to the interquartile values, while for the violin plots, it is very easy to see whether there is more data for lower or higher values just by looking at the shape of it.
 You also see “all” the scores in the distribution and not just the 5 summary statistics.

 ### Exercise 4

-Remove this text, and add your answer for Exercise 4 here.
+Making a scatterplot between plastic waste per capita and mismanaged plastic waste per capita:

 ``` r
 ggplot(data = plastic_waste, mapping = aes(x = plastic_waste_per_cap, y = mismanaged_plastic_waste_per_cap)) +